scipy-conference/scipy_proceedings/papers/anthony_scopatz_flmake/anthony_scopatz_flmake.rst

 As with any software development project, there are further improvements and expansions that will continue to be added to flmake.
-More boradly, the questions posed by reproducibility will be the subject of future work on this project and others.
+More broadly, the questions posed by reproducibility will be the subject of future work on this project and others.
 Additional issues (such as openness) will also figure into subsequent attempts to bring about a global state of